TechGrounds-Cloud8/cloud8-sasudi90/08_Project/V1.1/Documentation/README.md

 ssh-add project_key_pair.pem
 ```

 SSH to your Admin server's public IP.
-Add the -A -J to enable forwarding of the connection to the webserver.
+Add the -A -J to enable forwarding of the connection to the webserver TEMPLATE.

 ```
-ssh -A -J Administrator@<admin.server.public.ip>  ec2-user@<web.server.private.ip>
+ssh -A -J Administrator@<admin.server.public.ip>  ec2-user@<web.server.TEMPLATE.private.ip>
 ```

 A password is now being asked to enter the Admin Server as user Administrator.
 Password can be acquired as explained in step 3 of 'Connecting through RDP to Admin Server'.